CloudTestDrive/autonomous-transaction-processing/workshops/autonomous-transaction-processing/LabGuide660OKE_Create.md

 # Microservices on ATP

-## Setup your Managed Kubernetes Instance
+## Part 8: Setup your Managed Kubernetes Instance

 This Lab describes how to instantiate an **Oracle Managed Kubernetes cluster using Terraform**, including all the required network elements such as VNC's, subnets and access lists.